sliver2er/medical_terms_dictionary/README.md

 Memorizing medical terminology is a core task for many pre-medical and nursing students.
 While definitions are easy to look up, understanding why a term means what it means—through its affixes and roots—greatly improves memorization, grouping, and long-term retention.

 This dataset links medical terms with their relevant prefixes, roots, and suffixes, accompanied by both English and Korean explanations.
-The relationships were generated automatically using Gemini-2.5-lite based on affix/root lists and the medical term list from the open-source repository below:
+The relationships were generated automatically using Gemini-2.5-lite based on affix/root lists.
+The medical term list was fetched from the open-source repository below:

 🔗 https://github.com/glutanimate/wordlist-medicalterms-en